Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/CD.md

 ## Review

 ### Info
 This resource is being prepared by myself.
-I believe this resource accompanying notes/textbook is good to gain a basic knowledge and clear understanding of Java for the beginners.
+I believe this resource accompanying notes/textbook is good to gain a basic knowledge and clear understanding of Compiler Design for the beginners.

 ### Repository
 The [repository](https://github.com/Valliammai-Subramanian/Java) consists of the following: